cultureteamco/website/clients/university-of-south-australia-people-talent-and-culture.md

   - image: uni-sa-people-talent-and-culture/teaser-image-0-720x480.jpg
     width: 720
     height: 480
+    alt: A conflict resolution game with the HR team
   - image: uni-sa-people-talent-and-culture/teaser-image-1-720x480.jpg
     width: 720
     height: 480
+    alt: Employees having fun with conflict resolution and team building
   - image: uni-sa-people-talent-and-culture/teaser-image-2-720x480.jpg
     width: 720
     height: 480
+    alt: Team building with Culture Team's Cards vs Conflict game
   - image: uni-sa-people-talent-and-culture/teaser-image-3-720x480.jpg
     width: 720
     height: 480
+    alt: Creating trust at the beginning of Culture Team's conflict resolution session
 preview: This session was focused on conflict resolution.
 We used games to explore the messages we send beneath our words and to take a deeper look into our behaviour and our thoughts during conflict situations.
 quote: This sort of thing shows, that if you do have that time to discuss with other people and listen to their viewpoints, you actually come up with better outcomes.
 session: